 I wanted to get direct access to the CANbus.
 I wanted to see what I would have to signal on the CAN bus itself if I was going to replace Easimap.
 That meant sniffing the CAN bus frames and pulling apart the communications at that level.

-Ok, so now we have our hardware and software all set up to capture some of the communication between Easimap and the car.
+Ok, so now we have our hardware and software set up to capture the communication between Easimap and the car.

 The process will be to: